Glossary / C / Change management

 The key objectives of change management include:

-• Maximizing the adoption and acceptance of change
+• Optimizing the benefits and outcomes of change initiatives:

 What are the stages of the change management process?